Corrosion and Erosion Protection of Heat Exchanger Components On-Site with Metal Alloy Upgrade Coatings

 The IGS HVTS noble coating is non-reactive and inert to the wide-ranging operating environments in heat exchanger vessels and columns.
 We develop specific alloys, freezing the metal condition and preventing any further internal metal wastage in your equipment’s unique environment.
 This technology, combined with the unmatched site experience of IGS, provides the asset integrity manager with a turnkey, long-term solution to corrosion.

 Ongoing Inspection and Asset Integrity Assessment

 IGS standard Quality Control (QC) practices include the final inspection of the work scope and the generation of an electronic thickness record with mapped electromagnetic stand-off gauge readings on a defined reference grid across the area of the corrosion resistant metal coating with HVTS.
-This record, as well as selected bench marked locations, are used for later inspections to confirm, in service, that the HVTS coating has maintained its integrity, and no metal loss had occurred (IGS has developed inspection technologies for external, on-line verification of the internal cladding integrity by through vessel wall scanning).
+A customer can use this record, as well as selected benchmarked locations for later inspections to confirm, in service, that the HVTS coating has maintained its integrity, and no metal loss had occurred.
+IGS has developed inspection technologies for external, on-line verification of the internal cladding integrity by through vessel wall scanning.

 Unlike organic coating systems, HVTS metallic claddings are robust, long-term durable solutions with high mechanical toughness, abrasion, and steam out resistance and wide service temperature and pressure ranges.
-Their use can substantially decrease the vessel life cycle cost and can allow plant inspection teams to extend the required inspection intervals and vessel intervention on these critical pieces of process equipment.
+Their use can substantially decrease the vessel life cycle cost.
+It can also allow plant inspection teams to extend the required inspection intervals and vessel intervention on these critical pieces of process equipment.

-The installation of IGS HVTS claddings as a corrosion mitigation strategy will reduce the future maintenance costs, repair requirements, and downtime of heat exchanger pressure vessels, ensuring their availability as required for the ongoing productivity of the plant.
+The installation of IGS HVTS claddings as a corrosion mitigation strategy will reduce the future maintenance costs, repair requirements, and downtime of heat exchanger pressure vessels.
+Call us to ensure heat exhcanger availability as required for the ongoing productivity of the plant.